IzzyCraze365/Sentinels-Crafting/README.md

 # Sentinel Comics Issue #404: Lock-Down

-This is a program to aid in the `Crafting System` for the game written by `John Isabella III` and `Nick Knapp`.
+This is a program to aid in the `Crafting System` for the 'Sentinel Comics Issue #404: Lock-Down' game written by `John Isabella III` and `Nick Knapp`.

-This was coded by John Isabella III as practice.
+`This project was coded by John Isabella III as practice.`

 # Information